georgeglessner/TwitterWordOccurrences/README.md

-# Word Occurence Analyzer for Twitter
+# Word Occurrence Analyzer for Twitter
 ### Analyze a user's Twitter feed to find the words tweeted the most

 # Setup